 Replace Old Silver Fillings to Prevent Tooth Fractures

 Until the early 1990s, silver fillings were the treatment method of choice when a dentist needed to preserve a tooth that showed signs of decay.
 Also referred to as mercury fillings or amalgam fillings, dentists have used silver filling material on cavities for more than 150 years.
-It wasn’t until patients began to express concern amount mercury exposure almost 30 years ago that dental researchers came up with the alternative of composite resin filling material.
-Dr. Bahar Nia, your Buckhead dentist, now uses this tooth-colored dental fillings material exclusively for the many benefits it provides.

 Replacing Old Silver Fillings at Buckhead Dentistry